DerLudditus/almalinux-kde-livemedia-kernel-lt/README.md

   **rpmfusion-free-updates** and **rpmfusion-nonfree-updates**: for the proper, unhindered versions of `ffmpeg`, `gstreamer1-plugins-ugly`, `libavcodec-freeworld`, `lame`, `mplayer`, `smplayer`, `vlc`.
 * Additional software that will be preinstalled: `alsa-sof-firmware` (newer laptops need it, but most distros don't install it), `featherpad` (because it's a small gem), `fortune-mod` (because you should add it to `~/.bashrc`), `mc.`

+### Download a prebuilt ISO

+I hosted an ISO file on SourceForge, under [almalinux-custom-kde-live](https://sourceforge.net/projects/almalinux-custom-kde-live/).
+Use it at your own risk!
+No warranties, explicit or implied.
+None whatsoever.